Arka21Pal/Cloudresumechallenge-aws-arka/s3/note.md

 Ideally, you should empty a bucket before deleting it, the command being:

 ```
-aws s3 rm s3://{bucket-name} --recursive --region {region} --profile {profile}
+aws s3 rm s3://{bucket} --recursive --region {region} --profile {profile}
 ```

+`{bucket}`: "name-of-bucket"

-One can also delete just a specific directory by specifying `{s3://bucket-name/directory/}`.
+One can also delete just a specific directory by specifying `{s3://bucket/directory/}`.
 Removing the `--recursive` option only deletes a specific file if specified correctly.

 But if you don't want to run the extra command, the following command will forcibly delete the bucket and all objects in it.
 This ***does not*** include versioned buckets.